heyixiao14/heyixiao14.github.io/_pages/about.md

 My research interest includes ensemble learning and learning theory.

 # 🔥 News
-- *2024.01*: <b> Enrolling Students: Looking for self-motivated M.Sc/Ph.D. students to work on Artificial Intelligence.
-Feel free to send me an email with your CV. </b>
+- *2024.01*: &nbsp;🎉🎉 The paper "Interpreting Deep Forest through Feature Contribution and MDI Feature Importance" is accepted by the **CCF-B** international journal ACM TKDD.
-- *2022.12*: &nbsp;🎉🎉 The paper "Depth is More Powerful than Width with Prediction Concatenation in Deep Forests" is accepted by the CCF-A international conference NeurIPS 2022 as an **Oral Representation**.
+- *2022.12*: &nbsp;🎉🎉 The paper "Depth is More Powerful than Width with Prediction Concatenation in Deep Forests" is accepted by the **CCF-A** international conference NeurIPS 2022 as an **Oral Representation**.

 # 📝 Publications